- Regulations and the Rulemaking Process

 A. The best way to participate in rulemaking is to submit comments directly to the agency during the proposed rule stage.
 For more information on this question, you should contact the agency directly, view the Federal Register for notices seeking public comments, and/or file comments via http://www.regulations.gov.
 In addition to submitting comments through regulations.gov, outside parties may provide written comments to the OIRA Administrator on a regulatory action under review.
 Parties may also request a meeting with the Administrator.

-Q. What is the best way to communicate with OIRA?
+Q. What is the best way to request a meeting with OIRA about a regulatory action under OIRA review?

 Q. What is Reginfo.gov and the Regulatory dashboard and what information does it display?